gwincr11/Communicating-through-code/workshop_outline.md

 5. drove home

 This is highly generic but hopefully you get the idea.
 Often when automating manual tasks or augmented common procedures users have a prefered way to complete the task.
 Understanding their existing workflow can help you better understand a process and how to describe it in code and augment it with tooling.

+It is also a good idea to look for goods and bads in the current process, capturing a process is only as useful as the process is good.
+If we capture a process the user distastes or that has holes in it we maybe automating a bad process.

+This differentation is a tricky line to follow.
+Often stakeholders are keen to keep nomenclature, process and tools familiar.
+However, they may also have a distaste for the current.
+Keeping nomenclature the same while changing process may allow for an easy transition allowing the user to maintain language but changing order for example limits the amount of change being introduced.

 # Go interview
 Assign one person to be the interviewer, one person to be a note taker and one person to capture language and processes.